-You can download all of the files students have submitted to a dropbox folder at once, add feedback to the files, then re-zip the files and upload them to the dropbox folder.
-D2L provides the files with a unique name so that they can be redistributed to the correct students when you upload them to the dropbox folder.
+You can download all of the files students have submitted to a Submission folder at once, add feedback to the files, then re-zip the files and upload them to the Submission folder.
+D2L provides the files with a unique name so that they can be redistributed to the correct students when you upload them to the folder.

-Download all Files Submitted to a Dropbox Folder
+Download all Files Submitted to a Submission Folder

-- Click Dropbox in the course navigation bar.
-The Dropbox folders page will open.
+- Click Submissions in the course navigation bar.
+The Submission folders page will open.

 - Click the checkbox above the of the list of students on the left-hand side of the page to select all of the students' files.

 - Click the Download link at the top of the list.
 A pop-up window that shows the progress of the files downloading will open; a link to a .zip file will be displayed when the download is complete.